-Italian-American group to honor DiNardo
+Italian-American group taps DiNardo

 The Italian-American Cultural & Heritage Society of Washington County will honor Rudolph Domenic DiNardo Jr. with its distinguished citizen award at the group’s annual banquet May 19 at Hilton Garden Inn at Southpointe.